Podcasts

 Disclaimer

 Podcasts ultimately range from switch-your-brain-off entertainment to genuinely valuable edutainment.
-I wouldn't recommend listening to any of these shows without doing something else on the side.
-If you really want to dive into something, better to read about it, or watch a video.
-I usually have to occupy myself with cleaning, cooking, or hobbies to maintain my attention, at the cost of information retention.
+Unless stated otherwise above, I would suggest listening to these shows while doing something else on the side.
+If you really want to learn something, it's probably better to read or watch a video with your full attention.